-Finding that the cold-water faucet doesn't have any water is frustrating, but having a problem with only temperature helps narrow down where the problem might be occurring.
-Water enters a home or building through one pipe from the water main.
-This pipe splits off at the water heater, with one pipe going to the hot-water heater and another continuing into the home to deliver cold water where it's needed.
+Finding there's no cold water in your house is frustrating, but having a problem only with temperature helps narrow down where the problem might be occurring.
+That's because water enters a home or building through one pipe from the water main.
+This pipe splits off at the water heater, with one pipe going to the hot water heater and another continuing into the home to deliver cold water where it's needed.

-Check the Shut-Off Valve
+1. Shut-Off Valve

 If you live by yourself and haven't had anyone over, a shut-off valve probably wont be the reason the cold water stopped flowing, but if you have children, mischievous roommates or forgetful repair people, the lack of cold water could be due to something as simple as the shut-off valve.
-This valve is located under the sink; you'll see two knobs near the pipes leading to the hot- and cold-water lines.
-Try turning the cold-water knob and seeing if the water starts up again.
-The cold-water knob should be on the right, if you have a one-handled faucet.
-If more than one cold-water faucet is affected, though, the shut-off valve under each sink becomes less of a possible culprit.
+If there's no cold water in the house at all, then the shut-off valve under each sink becomes less of a possible culprit.

 A more frustrating and difficult-to-fix cause could be a blockage in the pipe, such as from debris that made it inside from the water main, or corroded metal that's flaked off the inside of the pipe.
 If only cold water is affected, that would indicate the blockage is not outside, as the hot water remains unaffected.